Muscle contraction: Excitation–contraction coupling

+When the desired motion is accomplished, relaxation can be achieved quickly through numerous pathways.
+Relaxation is quickly achieved through a Ca2+ buffer with various cytoplasmic proteins binding to Ca2+ with very high affinity.
+These cytoplasmic proteins allow for quick relaxation in fast twitch muscles.
+Although slower, the sarco/endoplasmic reticulum calcium-ATPase (SERCA) actively pumps Ca2+ back into the sarcoplasmic reticulum, resulting in a permanent relaxation until the next action potential arrives.

+Mitochondria also participate in Ca2+ reuptake, ultimately delivering their gathered Ca2+ to SERCA for storage in the sarcoplasmic reticulum.
+A few of the relaxation mechanisms (NCX, Ca2+ pumps and Ca2+ leak channels) move Ca2+ completely out of the cells as well.
+As Ca2+ concentration declines to resting levels, Ca2+ releases from Troponin C, disallowing cross bridge-cycling, causing the force to decline and relaxation to occur.
+Once relaxation has fully occurred, the muscle is able to contract again, thus fully resetting the cycle.

 Sliding filament theory

 The sliding filament theory describes a process used by muscles to contract.
 It is a cycle of repetitive events that cause a thin filament to slide over a thick filament and generate tension in the muscle.
 It was independently developed by Andrew Huxley and Rolf Niedergerke and by Hugh Huxley and Jean Hanson in 1954.
 Physiologically, this contraction is not uniform across the sarcomere; the central position of the thick filaments becomes unstable and can shift during contraction but this is countered by the actions of the elastic myofilament of titin.
 This fine myofilament maintains uniform tension across the sarcomere by pulling the thick filament into a central position.